Falling for Crochet – My Autumn-Inspired Makes

 For the collage I got a white picture frame that is 13 x 18 cm (5 x 7 inch) in size.

-At first I took the frame apart and removed the glass.
-Then cut a piece of cardboard to the appropriate size and inserted it in place of the glass.
-That way I got a nice background for my bouquet of flowers.
+First, I disassembled the frame, removed the glass, and cut a piece of cardboard to the right size.
+I then inserted the cardboard into the frame to create a nice background for my bouquet of flowers.

 The further process was basically the same as for the card.
 I first arranged the flowers and leaves until I liked the placement and colour distribution.
 Then I glued on the individual parts.
 I started with the stems and then worked from the bottom upwards.

-A quick word about the crochet hook size: according to the instructions, a 2.0 crochet hook should be used.
-Personally, this seemed a bit small to me.
-Especially as the cotton yarns I used tend to split a bit.
-Don’t get me wrong!
-I love both Hobbii Rainbow Cotton and Drops Safran.
-I especially like the softness and the matte look.
-I just find it difficult to work them with a small hook.
+But please, don’t get me wrong!
+I love both, Hobbii Rainbow Cotton and Drops Safran.
+I especially like their softness and the matte look.
+I just find it difficult to work them with a smaller hook than recommended on the label.

 For the card, I therefore crocheted the flowers with a 2.75 mm hook.
 This is the size I normally use with this yarn.
 At first they seemed a bit loose to me.
 So I went down to a 2.25 mm hook when I made the flowers for the collage.
-Although liked the structure better I have to say that the flowers I made with the larger hook were easier to shape.
+There were pros and cons: I preferred the structure of the flowers made with the smaller hook.
+But the ones made with the bigger hook were easier to shape.

-In my opinion, you can’t see any difference in the end result.
+I think you can’t see any difference in the end.
 So both seems to be ok.

 Gift Coasters